8 Best Qualitative Data Analysis Software Tools Compared

 5. Delve

-Delve is a no-nonsense qualitative data analysis tool solely focused on data coding.
+Delve is a no-nonsense qualitative data analysis tool that focuses on coding qualitative data and building themes.
 It’s especially beneficial for analyzing long-form customer interviews.
 Create and group data into themes and use its AI Assistant to suggest new subcodes.

 Slice and view data from different dimensions - such as demographics or codes.
 Delve specializes in thematic analysis but is helpful for all kinds of qualitative analysis.
 The company curates helpful material (and even an online course!) to get you started with qualitative coding.